tblah/cpuEmulator/README.md

 C++ Emulator for simple processor of my own design.

-This work is licensed under the GPLv3 or any later version of the GPL as published by the Free Software Foundaiton (https://fsf.org).
+This work is licensed under the GPLv3 or any later version of the GPL as published by the Free Software Foundation (https://fsf.org).
 A copy of the GPLv3 is provided in the LICENCE file.

 ## Building